 Stagflation is the combination of high inflation and slow or stagnant economic growth.
 The U.S. economy suffered through stagflation during the oil crisis of the 1970s, when high oil and gasoline prices hit a contracting economy.
-Purchasing power eroded as food, housing and energy costs jumped.
+Purchasing power eroded as food, housing and energy costs jumped in a short period of time.
 The traditional buy-and-hold strategy doesn’t work during stagflation.
 Knowing what investments to buy and which ones to avoid is essential to surviving and thriving in a period of stagflation.

-Consider investing in commodity exchange-traded funds (ETFs) to profit from rising commodity prices.
-ETFs replicate the performance of the underlying security.
-For example, if wheat prices increase, the agricultural ETF share price will also increase.
+Finally, consider investing in commodity exchange-traded funds (ETFs) to profit from rising commodity prices.
+Exchange-traded funds replicate the performance of the underlying security.
+For example, if wheat prices increase, the agricultural exchange-traded fund share price will also increase.
 Agricultural, energy and precious metal prices increase during a period of stagflation.
-Rising demand from emerging nations, including China, India and Brazil, will keep commodity prices high even if U.S. demand falls.
+Rising demand from emerging nations, including China, India and Brazil, will keep commodity prices high even if demand in the U.S. falls.

 - Focus on investments that earn a profit during stagflation.

 - Avoid keeping your cash tied up in corporate or government bonds.
 The interest rates won’t keep pace with inflation.